TheDAALab/binlearn/docs/source/installation.rst

 Requirements
 ------------

-The Binning Framework requires Python 3.8 or later and has the following dependencies:
+The binlearn library requires Python 3.8 or later and has the following dependencies:

 Required Dependencies
 ~~~~~~~~~~~~~~~~~~~~~